Maritime mobile amateur radio: Technical considerations

 There are some special considerations when installing and using amateur radio transmitters and receivers afloat.
-These include power supply, RF earthing, antenna design and EMC (electromagnetic compatibility) with other electronic equipment aboard.
+These include power supply, RF earth, antenna design and EMC (electromagnetic compatibility) with other electronic equipment aboard.

 Antenna design and installation

 For MF and HF use, the most common antenna design is to add two RF insulators into the backstay of the mast and feed it from the transceiver using a sintered bronze earthing plate, bolted to the outside of the hull, well under the waterline, as an earth.
-On metal hulled boats the earthing plate can be dispensed with, and the whole hull used as a ground.
+On metal-hulled boats, the earth plate can be dispensed with, and the whole hull used as a ground.
 In this case, the thickness of any paint layer is entirely negligible at RF.
-On a yacht with twin backstays, if insulators are placed in both of them and they are fed from the masthead, they may be usable as an "inverted vee" avoiding the need to feed the antenna against ground.
+On a yacht with twin backstays, if insulators are placed in both of them, and they are fed from the masthead, they may be usable as an "inverted vee" avoiding the need to feed the antenna against ground.
 Either format will require the use of an ATU (Antenna Tuning Unit) to achieve resonance for the HF frequency in use, as the physical length of the antenna will almost invariably be incorrect at the frequency of choice.
 A few twin-masted sailing vessels have the space to erect a "Tee" antenna or an inverted "L" between masts.
 These antenna configurations are more common on merchant ships.

-For VHF and UHF operation, one option is to mount a small yagi antenna to a pole 1–2 m (3–6 ft) long and haul this to the masthead using a flag halyard.
+For VHF and UHF operation, one option is to mount a small Yagi antenna to a pole 1–2 m (3–6 ft) long and haul this to the masthead using a flag halyard.
 If the halyard is correctly knotted to the middle and bottom of the pole, it is easy enough to make the antenna project above the clutter at the masthead into clear air.
 The problem is in rotating it - it usually needs to be lowered and re-raised to alter the direction of its beam.
 For the safety of masthead fittings and lights it is better if these yagis are light in weight and made largely of, for example, plastic tubes supporting internal wire conductors.
 Operating in this way is best reserved for when in harbour or at anchor, to avoid interfering with the operation of the boat.
 Repeated loss of signal due to rolling and pitching would make it impractical for useful communication at sea anyway.

 For FM operation on the 2 m band, the masthead vertical whip that is normally installed for marine VHF operation will provide good omni-directional, vertically polarised signals.
 The frequency of operation around 145 MHz is close enough to the antenna's design frequency of 156 MHz that most amateur transceivers will not need an ATU and will not suffer unduly from a poor (high) SWR.